Data Justice Lab

 The term ‘data justice’ is intended to advance a research agenda that examines the intricate relationship between datafication and social justice by foregrounding and highlighting the politics and impacts of data-driven processes and big data.
 The lab brings together our interests in digital media, social justice, and data power and builds on our existing research and activity in these areas.

-Two of our co-Directors talked about Data Justice and the plans of the Lab at at the Re:publica conference 2017 in Berlin:
+After the launch of the Lab, two of our co-Directors talked about Data Justice and our plans for the Lab at at the Re:publica conference 2017 in Berlin: